knowledge-kitchen

 I missed the exam, when is the make-up exam?

 There is no make-up exam.
 You will probably not do well in the course.
-Talk to the professor in person.
+Talk to the instructor in person.

 Grading